siberoloji/siberoloji.github.io/content/en/blog/engineering/programming/algorithms/2024-10-01-understanding-the-bubble-sort-algorithm-a-step-by-step-guide.md

-In this blog post, we’ll explore what the Bubble Sort algorithm is, how it works, its advantages and disadvantages, and how it compares to other sorting algorithms.
+In this article, we’ll explore what the Bubble Sort algorithm is, how it works, its advantages and disadvantages, and how it compares to other sorting algorithms.
 We’ll also discuss real-world applications and scenarios where Bubble Sort can still be useful despite its inefficiencies.